Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 Anchoring and adjustment.
 When we estimate an unknown number, we latch onto whatever value is nearby and adjust from it, usually not far enough.
 Tversky and Kahneman spun a rigged wheel of fortune, let it stop on 10 or 65, then asked people what percentage of African nations are in the UN.
 Those who saw 65 guessed far higher than those who saw 10.
 The wheel was obviously random and had nothing to do with Africa.
 It anchored them anyway.

 The unsettling part is not that we err.
 It is that these errors are as stubborn as optical illusions.
 In the Muller-Lyer illusion, two lines of equal length look unequal because of little arrowheads on their ends, and knowing the trick does not make them look equal.
 Kahneman’s claim was that many cognitive biases are like that: not ignorance, but the automatic output of machinery you cannot simply switch off.
 Understanding the fallacy does not dissolve the feeling.
-Kahneman won the 2002 Nobel in Economics for this line of work; Tversky, who died in 1996, would surely have shared it, but the prize is not given posthumously.
+Kahneman won the 2002 Nobel in Economics for this line of work.
+Tversky had died in 1996, and the prize is not awarded posthumously.

 Interactive · watch the illusion work